honeycrux/GigaChader/README.md

 # Gigachader

-Gigachader is a social media platform project.
-Gigachader is a platform for crypto enthusiasts to share their passion and knowledge.
-This platform includes ways for users to post content, interact with others, and share their crypto investment strategies.
+Gigachader is a social media platform project, an online social media platform (“content-oriented application”) dedicated to cryptocurrency enthusiasts who also enjoy the Internet meme culture.
+Inspired by Twitter and Threads, users on the platform gather to share insights, discuss strategies, as well as posting various meme pictures and videos.

 ## Features
 See your feeds on Home.
 Find out the latest posts from everyone on Global.